How SEO Works

 Therefore, to prevent it from declining, be sure to update it.
 Be sure to include new research, facts, quotes, and other supporting information in your update.

-Below is an example of a piece of content that was declining in traffic and then skyrocketed after an update.
+Below is an example of a piece of content for a drug rehab that was declining in traffic and then skyrocketed after an SEO update.